 Here’s how that reality check works.
 Your dog comes into a situation expecting XYZ to happen.
 That means he’s ready to respond in a certain way, and to interpret the situation through that lens.
 When XYZ doesn’t happen, it creates an “expectancy violation,” which can drastically change your dog’s outlook.
 Carefully orchestrated positive interactions can alter the way your dog responds to triggers.

 For example, my dog was terrified of strangers, and BAT helped him learn that people were not scary, but fun.
 He now solicits attention and affection from people he’s never met.
 In Oregon, Certified BAT Instructor (CBATI) Dennis Fehling used the method to help a German Shepherd named Emmy learn to interact with loose dogs instead of barking and growling at them.
 In New Jersey, Molly Sumner, CBATI, used BAT to help her Shiba Inu, Mashi, get back to winning in the obedience ring after he was attacked.

 The chance to fully explore a situation and learn about a trigger is one of the biggest differences between BAT and other force-free techniques.
-Another is BAT’s emphasis on empowerment, on teaching dogs that they can use behavior to control their own safety.
 Behavior exists to have an effect, and having effective behavioral strategies is one of the basic needs of all animals.
 Having control over stressors has a range of benefits, including better concentration and improved social skills; a healthier immune system; and resilience to distress, even in situations in which one does not have control.